 With no school work to worry about and more free time on your hands, summer is a great time to plan your college visits.
 At the college campus too, university staff have a lighter load during the summer so you can expect to get a more personalized tour.
-Having proper plan in place will help you make the most of your summer campus visit.
+Having a proper plan in place will help you make the most of your summer college tours.

 Choose your dates

-If you have a choice, plan your visit on a weekday so you get the opportunity to attend a class in session (yes, there are still summer classes).
+If you have a choice, plan your summer college tours on a weekday so you get the opportunity to attend a class in session (yes, there are still summer classes).
 Avoid campus visits on weekends, holiday breaks and during the exams.